-Crawford-Roscommon Conservation District recently announced the addition of a new forester, Tabitha O'Dell, who will serve both Otsego and Crawford-Roscommon conservation districts.
+District Forester, Tabitha O'Dell, serves both Otsego and Crawford-Roscommon conservation districts.
 Raised in Gladwin County, Michigan, O'Dell graduated from the Michigan Technological University with a bachelor’s degree in forestry with a minor in ecology.
 She held various internship throughout college and worked in utility forestry before beginning her work with the Otsego and Crawford-Roscommon conservation districts.

 As a conservation district forester, Tabitha is part of the Forestry Assistance Program, which is a statewide program funded by the Michigan Department of Agriculture and Rural Development.
 There are currently 20 conservation district foresters servicing over 50 counties throughout the state.
 These foresters are responsible for providing free technical assistance to private forest landowners.
 They are able to educate landowners about a wide variety of issues including — forest management, timber harvesting, tree planting, wildlife habitat, tree pest and disease identification, state and federal cost-share programs, tax incentive programs and more.
 Assistance can be in the form of phone conversations, site visits, office visits and referrals to forestry professionals.
 In addition to technical assistance, foresters also provide many educational opportunities in the form of workshops, news articles, tours and more.